Featured in...

 • 70mph limit: speeding between 79mph and 86mph

-How to avoid speeding fines
+How to avoid fines

 The only way to avoid speeding fines is to obey road rules and keep below the speed limit.